PharrellWANG/HTM162-Bazel-Cmake/README.rst

     By enabling CMake with Bazel for the same codebase, we can enjoy both the benefits:

-    - IDE support.
+    - *Perfect IDE support* which can help the development.

-    - Self-Contained binary.
+    - *Self-Contained binary* which is executable anywhere as long as you are on the same OS.

     Below are detailed explanation: